 Skip to main content

-In 2022, 196 ABA-accredited law schools are offering J.D.
+For the academic year 2023-2024, 196 ABA-accredited law schools are offering J.D.
 (Juris Doctor) programs excluding 3 law schools on teach-out plan.
 By school type, there are 86 public and 110 law schools offering J.D. programs.
-Of them, 11 law schools are approved by ABA to offer distance education and hybrid learning by combining online courses and on-campus programs.

 How tight to admit to Law Schools?